Prunoideae/MitoFlex/README.md

 git clone --depth=1 https://github.com/Prunoideae/MitoFlex
 ```

-And git will pull the MitoFlex into your current directory, downloading zip file and extract it to installation folder is also ok.
+And git will pull the MitoFlex into your current directory, downloading the repo as zip and extract it to installation folder is also ok.

 ### 2.2.1 Installing Conda